dclelland/NSObject-KVOBlocks/README.md

 NSObject-KVOBlocks
 ==================

-Really basic Block-based KVO using associated objects.
+Real basic block-based KVO using associated objects.
 Based on Stephan Leroux's [KVO-Blocks](https://github.com/sleroux/KVO-Blocks) pod.

 Subscribes to `NSKeyValueObservingOptionNew` and `NSKeyValueObservingOptionOld` with a nil context.